 a and b are both names that reference the same objects while c references a different object which has the same value as both a and b.

-Python provides built-in classes for persisting objects to external storage for retrieval later.
+Python’s pickle module provides built-in classes for persisting objects to external storage for retrieval later.
 The complete object, including its methods, is serialized to a file (or DBMS) and re-instantiated at a later time by any program which has access to that file/DBMS.
 This has the potential for introducing rogue logic in the form of object methods within a substituted file or DBMS.

 Python supports passing parameters by keyword as in: